jagregory/abrash-zen-of-asm/src/chapter-07.md

 sti
 ```

 but there's a better solution.
-There's no way `les` can be interrupted as it reads a doubleword value, so we'll just load our doubleword thusly:
+There's no way `les`{.nasm} can be interrupted as it reads a doubleword value, so we'll just load our doubleword thusly:

 ```nasm
 sub   ax,ax